-Sciatica is a condition caused by irritation or compression of the sciatic nerve, the pain radiates along its path and can branch from the lower back through the hips and buttock, and down to each leg.
+Sciatica is a condition caused by irritation or compression of the sciatic nerve.
+The pain radiates along its path, and it can branch from the lower back through the hips and buttock to each leg.
 Sciatica is also marked by sharp pain, numbness, and weakness along the nerve’s path.

 The most common reason why the sciatic nerve can be compressed, it’s due to a herniated disk, bone spur on the spine, or spinal stenosis.
 At first, the doctor might recommend you to apply ice or cold packs to reduce the swelling and then minimize the pain, or even medication.
 However, there are also other effective methods to treat sciatica that don’t involve drugs.
 At Taylor Rehabilitation & Wellness Center, we’ve been treating people with sciatica for several years in Chicago.